JoaoNM/Bayesian-ML/index.md

 # Bayesian Probabilities: An Introduction

 Bayesian probability is a field within the larger field of [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics) where probability is expressed as a degree of certainty that a particular event will take place.
 The particular difference in Bayesian probability compared to [frequentist probability](https://en.wikipedia.org/wiki/Frequentist_probability) (the more well known approach) is that when calculating probabilities with Bayesian models, we can update our probabilites when a particular event occurs.
 In more intuitive terms, when we have an event, and we want to calculate its probability, intuitively, we will try to factor in different variables that may affect the likelihood of that event happening; when one of these variables may change, our initial probability may also therefore change - Bayesian models help us do this mathematically.
-This is best put by some [great lecture notes](https://www.stat.auckland.ac.nz/~brewer/stats331.pdf) I found on Bayesian statistics:
+This is best put by some [great lecture notes](https://www.stat.auckland.ac.nz/~brewer/stats331.pdf) from the University of Auckland:

 > "When we get new information, we should update our probabilities to take the new information into account.
 Bayesian methods tell us exactly how to do this."